ga-wdi-exercises/project4/readme.md

 Instructors will not be grading this project.
 We want you to use this final project as your magnum opus as you apply for jobs.

 If you would like instructor feedback after your project has been completed, please **submit a link to your Github repository as a Git issue to the [`wdi-project4-gallery`](https://github.com/ga-dc/wdi-project4-gallery) repository**.
 If you do so **by 6:00pm on Friday**, we will do our best to have feedback returned to by **COB Friday of the following week (1/22)**.
-If you do so afterward, please just Slack an instructor from whom you'd like feedback to let them know.
+If you do submit your project after the deadline, please just note that you may receive your feedback after 1/22 and will be up to instructor discretion.

 ### Support + Issues

-Instructors will meet with students during scheduled one-on-ones, which will be with student's squad leader.
+Instructors will meet with students during scheduled one-on-ones, which will be with the student's squad leader.
 Please **submit technical issues to the `project4` repository as Git issues**.
 If you're feeling stuck, please review the [How to Ask For Help Doc](asking_for_help.md)

 ---